the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 How do you discuss career development?
 See [Mentoring and Advising Contract Points of Agreement](https://docs.google.com/document/d/1oOPjjF8RJ1EOFvZMFAKe19hUVyQ5FRpS-tPV_uE1dcI/edit) or a [career template plan](https://www.skillsweaving.com/Downloads) as an example.
 How can you get mentoring outside of the lab?
 - Training: How are training opportunities formalised?
-What is the miminum amount of personal development days per year?
+What is the minimum amount of personal development days per year?
 What is the budget available?
 - Support: Where to go for help?
 This can be support in/outside the lab.